CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/home.md

 You may finish your collection and realize that you want to remove or shift around the content on your Home page.
 To access the content on this page, you'll need to locate the `home-infographic.html` file in the `_layouts/` directory.

-Just like the About page, the Home page is composed of a number of include commands, arranged in three [Bootstrap columns](https://getbootstrap.com/docs/4.0/layout/grid/){:target="_blank" rel="noopener"}:
+Just like the About page, the Home page is composed of a number of include commands, arranged in three [Bootstrap columns](https://getbootstrap.com/docs/4.0/layout/grid/):

 {% raw %}
     <div class="col-md-8">